Nivedha94/lighthouse-web-notes/README.md

-# Nivedha's Notes
+# Nivedha Thamarai Selvan's Notes

 ## Summary

-This repository contains all of the notes taken by Nivedha Thamarai Selvan for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Nivedha](https://github.com/Nivedha94/lighthouse-web-notes) for the Lighthouse Labs Web Development Bootcamp.